 Our relationship will be based on honesty, acceptance and understanding.
 I believe that: - we are shaped by our past and environment; - we have freedom of choice; - we are responsible for our own lives; - given the right support you can find meaning and happiness within your limitations.

 As an existential counsellor I use a flexible, more interactive approach, which I adapt to meet your needs.
 It could change your life for the better.

 For further information, please click the link to my website www.innerfocuscounselling.co.uk or contact me via Counselling Directory.

 Training, qualifications & experience

-I am a member of the British Association of Counselling & Psychotherapy (BACP) and abide by The Ethical Framework for the Counselling Professions.
+I am a registered member of the British Association of Counselling & Psychotherapy (BACP) and abide by The Ethical Framework for the Counselling Professions.